 With a reciprocating saw, they cut thru my thigh bone.

-Basically, they jammed (hammered) a cup my hip socket and then jammed a ceramic ball with an the attached metal rod into the thigh bone at one end, the newly placed cup in the other.
+Basically, they jammed (hammered) a cup my hip socket and then jammed a ceramic ball with an attached metal rod into the thigh bone at one end, the newly placed cup in the other.

 Once in place, they cleaned up the mess that they'd made being sure not to leave any bone chips or other evidence around, pushed all the muscles and stuff back into position, and glued the incision back together.